 - mitsumame + sweet red bean paste (anko) + ice cream + shiratama dango + fruits = Fruits Shiratama Cream Anmitsu (and that’s this recipe!).

 Hope you enjoy!
 Thanks so much for reading!

 - Please note that we can prepare everything but Shiratama Dango ahead of time.
 If you cannot purchase sweetened red beans, green tea ice cream, kuromitsu at a Japanese grocery store, you can find the recipe link in the ingredient section above.

 - Make kanten jelly.

 - Make shiratama dango.

 - Cut fruits into bite-sized pieces.
-Divide agar agar jelly, fruits, shiratama dango, sweet red bean paste, and ice cream evenly into serving bowls.
+Divide kanten jelly, fruits, shiratama dango, sweet red bean paste, and ice cream evenly into serving bowls.
 Serve with kuromitsu on the side.